Spatio-temporal model via Locally Adaptive Regression Splines: Main results

-Assumption \ref{assume:tv functions}\textbf{a} allows the observed temporal-spatial data to be represented on random design points.
+Assumption \ref{assume:tv functions}\textbf{a} allows the observed spatio-temporal data to be represented on random design points.
 Moreover, the sampling distribution $v$ must be upper and lower bounded on the support $[0, 1]^d$.
 This restriction is common in nonparametric regression, for instance, see \cite{madrid2020adaptive} and references therein.
+The intuition behind the $\beta$-mixing condition here is to quantify the extent of dependence between observations as they become more temporally separated.
+Specifically, $\beta$-mixing ensures that this dependence diminishes, which is crucial for the reliability of statistical inference in the presence of dependent data.
+Exponential decay of the beta coefficients, $\beta_x(l)\le e^{-C_\beta l}$ for some constant $C_\beta>0$, indicates a rapid decrease in dependency, facilitating the incorporation of short-range dependencies in the spatio-temporal model.

-Assumption \ref{assume:tv functions}\textbf{b} pertains to the smoothness properties of the mean function $f^*$ of the observed temporal-spatial data.
+Assumption \ref{assume:tv functions}\textbf{b} pertains to the smoothness properties of the mean function $f^*$ of the observed spatio-temporal data.
 In the univariate case, we assume that $f^*$ belongs to a $B_{\mathrm{TV}}^{(k-1)}(V_n)$ ball, which accommodates greater fluctuations in the local level of smoothness of $f^*$ and includes more traditional function classes such as H\"{o}lder and Sobolev spaces as particular cases.
 In the multivariate case, we allow for functions that can have discontinuities, meaning they can be piecewise Lipschitz, or can satisfy a more general notion than being piecewise Lipschitz along with a bounded variation restriction.
 We refer the interested reader to \cite{madrid2020adaptive} for examples and discussion.

-The requirement that $\int f^*(t)dt =0$ has been formulated in various ways in the literature.
-For example, in \cite{sadhanala2019additive}, a discrete version of this condition is used, as shown on Page 1 of that paper.
-A related condition also appeared in Example 1 of \cite{dalalyan2017prediction}, where the authors analyzed the univariate fixed design total variation estimator.

-Our model takes into account two distinct sources of noise that can affect the observed temporal-spatial data.
-The first type of noise is spatial noise, which arises from the inherent variability of the underlying temporal-spatial processes.
-In other words, even if we were to observe the true underlying temporal-spatial process without any measurement error, we would still see some level of variability due to factors such as natural randomness, biological variation, or other sources of variation specific to the application at hand.
+Our model takes into account two distinct sources of noise that can affect the observed spatio-temporal data.
+The first type of noise is spatial noise, which arises from the inherent variability of the underlying spatio-temporal processes.
+In other words, even if we were to observe the true underlying spatio-temporal process without any measurement error, we would still see some level of variability due to factors such as natural randomness, biological variation, or other sources of variation specific to the application at hand.
 This type of noise is described in Assumption \ref{assume:tv functions}\textbf{c} of our model.

 The second type of noise is measurement error given as $\{ \epsilon_{i,j}\}_{i=1, j=1}^{n,m_i}$, which results from imperfect measurement devices or other sources of external interference.
 Measurement error can introduce systematic bias or random fluctuations in the observed data that are not reflective of the true underlying process.
 This type of noise is described in Assumption \ref{assume:tv functions}\textbf{d} of our model.